Shirikai/wowowo/README.md

+# 🔮 Wizards of Worderly Place 🔮
-## 👀 Overview
+## 💥 Overview 💥
 **Wizards of Worderly Place** is a terminal-based word puzzle game where players guess words formed from a given set of letters.
 The game features a dynamically generated crossword puzzle grid centered around a 6-letter word, with additional words intersecting it.
 Players earn points by revealing hidden words while managing limited lives.

 ---

-## 👀 Features
+## Features
 ### Core Gameplay
-- **Dynamic Puzzle Generation**: A 15x25 grid is generated with a 6-letter word placed diagonally in the center, surrounded by 20+ intersecting words.
+- **Puzzle Generation**: A 15x25 grid is generated with a 6-letter word placed diagonally in the center, surrounded by 20+ intersecting words.
 - **Word Guessing**: Players guess words using shuffled letters from the base word.
 - **Scoring**: Earn 1 point per revealed letter.
 Bonus points for remaining lives upon completion.
 - **Lives System**: 5 lives are deducted for invalid guesses.